-My knowhow of traffic routines and human conduct, combined with my instincts, served me well during this time.
 Over 30 years defying the laws of common sense by throwing myself into moving traffic, yet not one negative incident.
+No times during which I was injured.
+Not even a close call (knock on wood).
 I’d say that was a pretty good track record.
-And you know a record like that just serves to reinforce the belief that you’re doing the right thing, when everyone else knows you’re not.

-In my mind there was a definite method to my madness.
-But to an outsider (read tourist), I was a nutjob hellbent on getting myself killed.
-While others waited patiently for the light to turn (again, mostly tourist) I’d throw myself into moving traffic, weaving through it, and safely making it to the other side and disappearing into the crowd.
+While others waited patiently for the light to turn (again, mostly tourist), I’d throw myself into moving traffic, weaving through it, and safely making my way to the other side before disappearing into the crowd.

 1. Most people can’t read body language

-Given our poor assessment of dog behavior how confident do you feel that the idiot walking his GSD in your direction is going to be able to decipher, or even consider, your Chihuahuas emotional state as he convulses with fear by your side?
-Cynical?
-Maybe.
-Realistic?
-Absolutely.
+Given our poor assessment of dog body language how confident do you feel that the human walking his large breed dog in your direction is going to be able to accurately assess, or even consider, your Chihuahuas emotional state?

 2. It’s an unnatural way for dogs to meet.